JYC11/dice-roller/README.md

 # TODO in no particular order
 1. testing on windows and mac/figure out how to build for windows and mac
-2. verbose and shortened output(currently shows verbose by default)
-3. some more validation

 ### Example Commands
 * heavily inspired by this: https://foundryvtt.com/article/dice-modifiers/